 A healthy diet is not difficult; in fact, it is very simple.
 A general rule of thumb is the closer to its original state the food is when consumed, the better it is for us.
 Conversely, the more processed and changed to food is, the more we must exercise caution and restraint.
 The best part of this is that fresh food tastes much better than processed food.

-NOTE: Arches Tinnitus Relief Formula® can be very effective in reducing tinnitus when taken for at least 100 days to determine its total effectiveness.
+NOTE: Arches Tinnitus Formula® can be very effective in reducing tinnitus when taken for at least 100 days to determine its total effectiveness.
 Maintaining a healthy diet as described above will further serve to enhance succesful results.